Turnip Winter

+The Turnip Winter occurred during the winter of 1916–1917.
+Continually poor weather conditions led to a diminished harvest, most notably in cereal production.
+An ongoing blockade by the Allies of World War I had also reduced Germany's food imports.
+The food shortages were also attributed to a seizure of horses for the Imperial German Army, the conscription of a large part of the agricultural workforce, and a shortage of farming fertilizers caused by the diversion of nitrogen to the production of explosives.
+In response to the food shortage, the German government introduced food rationing through the then-new War Food Office.
+In the summer of 1917, the food allocated offered only 1560 Cal daily diet and dropped to 1,000 calories per day in winter.
+The Imperial Health Office (renamed "Reich Health Office" in 1918) required 3000 Cal for a healthy adult male, three times what was available in winter.
+German soldiers relied for their survival on the availability of turnips.
+Driven by starvation, children started breaking into barns and looting orchards in search of food.
+Such disregard for authority effectively doubled the youth crime rate in Germany.
+Historian G.J.
+Meyer noted that, according to a report from a prominent Berlin physician, "eighty thousand children had died of starvation in 1916".
+Worker strikes were also common during this time as food shortages often directly led to labor unrest.

 Introduction

 For the duration of World War I, Germany was constantly under threat of starvation due to the success of the Allied blockade of Germany.
-Whatever meagre rations remained were sent to the troops fighting the war, so the civilian population faced the brunt of the famine.
+Whatever meager rations remained were sent to the troops fighting the war, so the civilian population faced the brunt of the famine.
 The winter of 1916–1917, later known as the "Turnip Winter", marked one of the harshest years in wartime Germany.
-Poor autumn weather led to an equally poor potato harvest and much of the produce that was shipped to German cities rotted.
+Poor autumn weather led to an equally poor potato harvest and much of the produce that was normally shipped to German cities instead rotted in the fields.
 Germany's massive military recruitment played a direct role in this, as all areas of the economy suffered from lack of manpower, including agriculture.
 The loss of the potato crop forced the German population to subsist on Swedish turnip or rutabaga as an alternative.

 Traditionally used as animal feed, the root vegetable was virtually the only food available throughout the winter of 1917.
-Malnourishment and illness claimed thousands of lives, mainly those of civilians, and wounded soldiers who had returned to the home front.
-A distinct example of the conditions at home in Germany was the spike in female mortality, which when compared to pre-war rates, increased by 11.5% in 1916 and 30% in 1917.
+Malnourishment and illness claimed thousands of lives, mainly those of civilians and wounded soldiers who had returned to the home front.
+A notable marker of the harsh conditions in Germany was a spike in female mortality, which increased by 11.5% in 1916 and 30% in 1917 when compared to pre-war rates.
 This rate increased due to malnutrition and disease that was commonplace amongst the German populace.
-The famine and hardship of the Turnip Winter severely affected the morale within Germany, revealing to the Germans just how hard-pressed the nation-state had become under the duress of the war.
+The famine and hardship of the Turnip Winter severely affected the morale within Germany, revealing to the Germans just how hard-pressed the country had become under the duress of the war.